Initially approved: June 3, 2013

 Any grievance or complaint that alleges unlawful discrimination, harassment or retaliation shall be addressed and completed through the University EEO Informal Inquiry process before being considered in the formal internal grievance process.

-If there is reasonable cause to believe that discrimination, harassment, or retaliation as prohibited by lay or university policy occurred, management shall take appropriate action to resolve the matter.
+If there is reasonable cause to believe that discrimination, harassment, or retaliation as prohibited by lay or university policy occurred, management shall take appropriate action toward resolving the matter.

 At any point in the grievance process, the Complainant/Grievant has the right to bypass discussions with or review by the alleged offender.